Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

     caption="My prized Kintex UltraScale\+ FPGA board also know as the decomissioned alibaba cloud accelerator.
 Jammed transiver now safely removed."
 >}}

-Unexpectadly it even came with a free 25G SFP28 Huawei transiver rated for a 300m distance and a single 1m long OS2 fiber patch cable.
+Unexpectedly it even came with a free 25G SFP28 Huawei transceiver rated for a 300m distance and a single 1m long OS2 fiber patch cable.
-This might have not been intentional as the transiver was jammed in the SFP cage, but it was still very generous of them to include the fiber patch cable, and who doesn't like free stuff ?
+This might not have been intentional as the transceiver was jammed in the SFP cage, but it was still very generous of them to include the fiber patch cable.
+After all who doesn't like free stuff?

 {{< figure
     src="free_stuff.jpg"